lookingreg/documentation/developer/technical/guides/project/step-2-create-triggers.md

         output: "{{ Math.floor(Math.random() * 100) }}"
 ```

-If we want to allow the user to customize the range of random numbers, we can set a two parameters of type number in values and use it in the Pipeline.
+If we want to allow the user to customize the range of random numbers, we can set two parameters of type number in values and use it in the Pipeline.
 It will look like this:

 ```yaml
 name: my-first-trigger